enigma-deco3801/data/2022-08-31 Product Development and Future Directions.md

 In this cycle, we will create low-fidelity prototypes for new features and convert low-fidelity to high for already existing features.
 User reviews and testing will be involved in every step of the process.

 **The Frontend Cycle**
 In this cycle, we will take a look at the high-fidelity prototype and decide which features to convert into code according to priority.
-The process will include everyone taking a seperate feature to implement.
+The process will include everyone taking a separate feature to implement.
 All of the functionality will be merged into the main frontend at the end of the sprint.

 **The Backend Cycle**
 This cycle corresponds to the data and business layer of the software.